rtdip/core/docs/domains/weather/overview.md

 # Innowatts

-**Innowatts Competitive Edge **- is a SaaS offering providing data analytic services to the Energy domain, primarily the electrical domain.
+**Innowatts Competitive Edge **- is a SaaS offering that provides data analytic services to the Energy domain, primarily the electrical domain.
 The platform offers services with respect to, but not limited to:

 * Load forecasting
 * Load scheduling